MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

    :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-ios/select-passkey-in-authenticator.png" alt-text="Screenshot of how to select passkey in Microsoft Authenticator as a sign-in method.":::

-1. If prompted, sign in with MFA, and click **Next**.
+1. If prompted, tap **Next**, and sign in with MFA.

 1. If necessary, download Microsoft Authenticator to your Android device.
 You can click [Microsoft Authenticator](https://www.microsoft.com/security/mobile-authenticator-app) and scan a QR code to install Authenticator from Google Play.
 After you download Authenticator to your Android device, click **Next**.

    :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-ios/download-authenticator-laptop.png" alt-text="Screenshot that gives users an option to download Authenticator.":::

-1. Open Authenticator on your Android device.

-1. When prompted to allow notifications from Authenticator, tap **Allow**.

-1. Open Authenticator, review Microsoft Privacy information, and tap **Accept**.
+1. Open Authenticator, go through the privacy scrteens as needed, and tap **Add account**.

-1. Choose whether to share app usage data, and tap **Continue**.

-1. Tap **Add account**.

    :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-android/add-account-android.png" alt-text="Screenshot of how to add your first account to Authenticator on Android.":::